 What happens during a PATA phone appointment?

-- A nurse will call you during a scheduled two-hour time frame to perform an anesthesia screening and assessment
+- A nurse will call you within 20 minutes of your scheduled appointment to perform an anesthesia screening and assessment.

 - Please make sure you are available during the scheduled time.
 This is a medical appointment and you should not be driving or otherwise distracted.